 But once the head, feet, and skin are gone, a fascinating transformation takes place.
 It’s not a dead animal anymore.
 Now it’s food.

 This is something that modern people don’t usually deal with, especially if they have never been hunting or did not grow up on a farm.
-My brother and I were raised in the city and chose this life; this is something we are having to teach ourselves.
+My brother and I were raised in the city and choose this life; this is something we are having to teach ourselves.
 We decided to kill the rooster for several reasons.
 On one level, we had not had meat in a few weeks and we were hungry, and that’s what he was there for.
 But on another, we also wanted to confront death.
 We NEEDED to confront it.
 We wanted to make sure that we were emotionally capable of dispatching our livestock, before we ended up getting a lot more.
 There is a vast chasm of difference between the idea and act, between being okay with the thought of slaughtering animals for food and getting your hands bloody doing so.

 One day this will happen to all of us.
 Death is unavoidable.
 And all of us are food for something else, even humans.
-We will be eaten by worms and fungus and germs if we are no devoured by lions and bears.
-That uncomfortable truth may be part of why most folks now prefer their meat to be gotten in a supermarket, cleanly wrapped in clear plastic and arranged neatly on perfect Styrofoam trays under artificial lighting.
+We will be eaten by worms and fungus and germs if we are not devoured by lions and bears.
+That uncomfortable truth may be part of why most folks now prefer their meat to be acquired in a supermarket, cleanly wrapped in clear plastic and arranged neatly on perfect Styrofoam trays under artificial lighting.

 But death is inevitable.
 And our modern society has such a phobia around it.
 And it’s not just about food.
-We also cart our old and sick people off to die alone in hospitals and old folk’s homes, because most people don’t want to look at them and be reminded of their own mortality.
+We also cart our old and sick people off to die alone in hospitals and old folks’ homes, because most people don’t want to look at them and be reminded of their own mortality.
 Our Pagan ancestors had no such luxury (and would likely be horrified by the cruelty of leaving our elders abandoned for the sin of growing old).
 Death was omnipresent for them.

 Killing and eating my rooster bought me into contact with my ancestors who lived a more natural life than we do today.
 He had a good life.
 He had a good death.
-I had didn’t do the best job of using every part of the meat, but I will get better at cleaning and butchering.
+I didn’t do the best job of using every part of the meat, but I will get better at cleaning and butchering.
 This is what it means to be human.
 This is what it means to be alive.
 This is the eternal dance of predator and prey.
-This is is Life.
+This is Life.
 This is Death.
 This is the Deep Magic of the world.